-Warrior Care Network®: The Warrior Care Network provides treatment for PTSD and TBI through an integrated care model.
-The Warrior Care Network consists of four leading national academic medical centers ("AMCs") that provide warriors and their families with world-class, evidence-based mental health care.
+Warrior Care Network®: WWP's Warrior Care Network provides treatment for PTSD and TBI through an integrated care model.
+The Warrior Care Network consists of WWP's oversight and funding of four leading national academic medical centers ("AMCs") that provide warriors and their families with world-class, evidence-based mental health care.
 These AMCs provide warriors with an individualized multi-week, intensive outpatient program and post discharge care, as well as traditional outpatient therapy.
+Innovation and data sharing are the cornerstones of the Warrior Care Network.
 WWP issues monetary grants to the AMCs to fund this program (see Note 9).

 Complex Case Coordination: Complex Case Coordination is a specialized program designed to assist warriors in specific crisis situations.
-WWP works with external organizations to facilitate the appropriate level of care and support for these warriors based on their specific needs.
+WWP works with government and private organizations to facilitate the appropriate level of care and support for these warriors based on their specific needs.